brargenzilian/darcula-solid.nvim/README.md

 ## Preview
 ![darcula-solid](https://raw.githubusercontent.com/briones-gabriel/darcula-solid.nvim/main/resources/darcula-solid-example.png)

-Huge thanks to [@rorystephenson](https://github.com/rorystephenson) for suggesting this amazing idea and the developers of [lush.nvim](https://github.com/rktjmp/lush.nvim) for their work in the plugin that made this one possible.
+Huge thanks to [@rorystephenson](https://github.com/rorystephenson) for suggesting this amazing idea and the developers of [lush.nvim](https://github.com/rktjmp/lush.nvim) for their work that made this possible.